pmean/build-website/text/07/ExpertTestimony.md

 paper in 1977 on a condition known as Munchausen Syndrome by Proxy.
 An observation of his

-> \"one sudden infant death in a family is a tragedy, two is suspicious
+> "one sudden infant death in a family is a tragedy, two is suspicious
-> and three is murder, unless proven otherwise.\"
+> and three is murder, unless proven otherwise."

-became knows as \"Meadow\'s Law\".
+became knows as "Meadow's Law".

 In testimony at the trial of a woman, Sally Clark, who had two children who died from SIDS, Sir Meadow tried to quantify this statement by